 Communication with the Candidates Not Selected

 A member of the search committee should personally call or email all finalists not selected as soon as the candidate of choice has accepted the offer.
 This should be followed by a formal letter to those candidates not selected.
-A sample letter is available in the Letters, Templates + Forms section of the Toolbox.
+A sample letter is available in the Faculty Affairs Resources section under the Administrators dropdown.